lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 Beyond these subject-related goals, the course aims to foster virtual exchange among students and researchers from the two partner universities.
 Through collaborative learning and practical exercises, students engage in shared projects, encouraging active participation and the exchange of diverse perspectives.
 Using online platforms like GitHub for collaborative development not only facilitates real-time interactions but also provides a space for continuous communication.
+This emphasis on communication skills not only contributes to the success of joint projects but also prepares students for effective participation in digital, data-driven workplaces.
 Virtual discussions, joint problem-solving sessions, and collaborative coding exercises allow students to learn from each other's experiences, practices, and cultural backgrounds.
 This international teaching collaboration, therefore, not only enhances technical proficiency in version control using Git but also promotes a rich exchange of ideas among students and researchers from the partner universities.